 - Appeal to the human desire to earn the respect of others.

-The same study found that people resist mandatory training, and that undermines the goals of the session, no matter how worthwhile and business critical.
+The same study found that people resist mandatory training, and that undermines the goals of the session, no matter how worthwhile and business-critical.

 The good news is that researchers found that voluntary training did lead to increases in diversity across all groups over a five-year period.

 Clearly, organizations must take a strategic approach to designing diversity training if they really want to impact organizational change.
 Instead of simply presenting information about diversity, training must be designed to change behaviors, with interactive and collaborative exercises that will build an inclusive environment.
+Add the following to your D&I training programs to achieve your goal:

 1. Unconscious Bias